truenas/middleware/docs/userguide/index.rst

 To create a zvol, select an existing ZFS volume or dataset → Create zvol which will open the screen shown in Figure 8.1r.

 The configuration options are described in Table 8.1g.
 Some settings are only available in Advanced Mode.
 To see these settings, either click the Advanced
-Mode button or configure the system to always display these settings by checking the box “Show advanced fields by default” in System →
-Settings → Advanced.
+Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.

 **Figure 8.1r: Creating a zvol**

 |Figure81r_png|